The dividend voucher

 Select any of the transactions you see there.

-The minutes are at the top.
+The minutes to declare the dividend are at the top.
 There is, of course, information on these minutes that FreeAgent could not know, such as the names of who was present at the board meeting when the dividend was declared.
-So you'll need to fill that in when you print the minutes out.

 From April 2016, new legislation regarding the taxation of dividends was introduced.
-It abolished the tax credits system and introduced a 0% allowance on the first £5,000 of dividend earnings instead.
-This £5,000 then fell to £2,000 with effect from 6th April 2018.
+It abolished the tax credits system and introduced a 0% allowance on a certain threshold of dividend earnings instead.

 The rate you will pay on earnings above this threshold varies by tax band - you can find out more on gov.uk.

-The voucher is important because the gross dividend and any tax credit need to go on your personal tax return.
-FreeAgent can help you start working out your personal tax and it will put this dividend on to the Self Assessment screen for you.
+The voucher is important because the dividend needs to go on your personal tax return.
+FreeAgent can help you start working out your personal tax and it will put this dividend on to the Self Assessment return for you.

 Did you find this article useful?